ondrejromancov/ailingo/README.md

 ## Getting Started

+First, get your OpenAI API key.
+Then create a copy of the `.env.template` file and rename it to `.env` .
+Finally update the `OPENAI_API_KEY` parameter in the new file which you've created.

-First, run the development server:
+Then run the development server with:

 ```bash
 npm run dev